Pmacdon15/nextphisher/README.md

 ## Links

 ### Client Side
-- notGoogle(pishing) User data will be stored when entered on this page.
+- notGoogle(phishing) User data will be stored when entered on this page.
 ```HTML
 http://"Your backend Ip here":3000/notGoogle
 ```